JoacimWall/joacimwall.github.io/blog_source/docs/grpc_in_xamarin.md

 to
 endpoints.MapGrpcService<GreeterService>().EnableGrpcWeb();

-if you now try to start server and are on a mac or windows 7 you will get this error:
+If you now try to start server and are on a mac or windows 7 you will get this error:
 Kestrel doesn't support HTTP/2 with TLS on macOS and older Windows versions such as Windows 7.
 ![Screenshot](img/grpc_in_xamarin/failed_to_bind_error.png)
 To debug local on this machine we need use Kestrel without TLS.